The downside of using Amex, Divvy, Ramp, and Brex credit cards for Facebook ad spend isn’t pretty.

 They are talking to your financial department.
 They’re interested in credit scores.
 Capping credit limits.
 And ladling on requirements and reviews that can kneecap your ability to scale as fast as you need to.

-As someone who’s in the business of buying Facebook and other digital advertising to scale your or your client’s business, you are concerned about other things like that are way out of their wheelhouse.
+As someone who’s in the business of buying Facebook ads to scale your or your client’s business, you are concerned about other things like that are way out of their wheelhouse.
 Why deal with credit card companies like Amex, Divvy, Ramp, and Brex that don’t speak your language?
 Especially when there’s one that speaks fluent marketing.

 Rigid one-size-fits-all financial products don’t meet your real-time Facebook ad buying needs.